Close Menu

 So begin planning what you’ll do from your position of Financial Independence.
 How will you live your best life doing things that are important to you?

-Step 7 – Spread the love
+Bonus Step – Spread the love

-Share your newfound life philosophy with your friends and family.
-Bring them along for the ride as you improve your lives together.
+Do your best to bring them along for the ride as you improve your lives together.

 But watch their disbelief as you explain you only need to work and save solidly for 10 or 15 years to fund a lifetime of freedom.